azaozz/classic-editor/readme.txt

 The modes can be changed from the Settings -> Writing screen.
 See the screenshots.

 == Changelog ==
+= 0.5 =
+Updated for Gutenberg 4.1.
+Removed some functionality that now exists in Gutenberg.

 = 0.4 =
 Fixed removing of the "Try Gutenberg" call-out when the Gutenberg plugin is not activated.
 Fixed to always show the settings and the settings link in the plugins list table.